libreobjet/open-guide/en/economies.md

 Often when we speak about _Open Source Product Design_, people are concerned about how to earn money with their creations.
 And although these concerns are very understandable -- everybody has to fill their physiological needs and feel safe -- these questions come from a very narrow point of view on how designers can be paid.

-Since the beginning of widespread industrialisation and mass manufacturing of objects, designers have mainly earned their living by licensing their designs and earning royalties.
+Since the beginning of widespread industrialization and mass manufacturing of objects, designers have mainly earned their living by licensing their designs and earning royalties.
 In these cases, exclusivity and popularity of the objects are key elements that influence how a designer makes money.

 Patenting a design is a costly venture and most of the time will only be profitable if you also have the money to enforce it.
 Having a patent does not make you instantly rich.
 And if you think someone is infringing your rights, you will have to go to court to solve that problem and make a case for compensation.
 As you know, going to court also requires money.